CANTON A Norwood man who was arrested for child pornography was sentenced and designated a sex offender Monday.

 Jonathan E. Delosh, 29, of 31 Spring St., was sentenced to 10 years of probation with a restriction that would prevent him from owning a computer, smartphone or any other device that would allow him Internet access.

-In a March 29 plea agreement, Delosh pleaded guilty to a reduced charge of one count of attempting to promote a sexual performance by a child as a sexually motivated felony.
+In a March 29 plea agreement, Delosh pleaded guilty to a reduced charge of one count of attempting to promote a sexual performance by a child as a sexually motivated felony, a class E felony.
 Delosh originally was facing 10 counts of promotion and 10 counts of possession of child pornography.

 He was one of three arrested Oct.
 16 as a result of a 10-month joint investigation, called Operation Northern Net, by the St. Lawrence County Sheriffs Department and the Department of Homeland Security.
 Police went undercover on peer-to-peer file-sharing networks to track down those possessing and sharing child pornography.